dwarvesf/brainery/updates/changelog/2024-whats-new-may.md

 ![](assets/2024-whats-new-may-echelon.webp)

-## Rolling out new collaboration: Fornax AI, Yololab
+## Rolling out new collaboration: Fornax AI
-We're thrilled to share the exciting news of our latest collaboration kickstarted in May - [Fornax AI,](https://fornax.ai/) [Yololab](https://www.yololab.io/).
+We're thrilled to share the exciting news of our latest collaboration kickstarted in May - [Fornax AI,](https://fornax.ai/).

-Yololab is a multi-disciplinary studio, Web3 Venture Studio pioneering total solutions provider in the Web3 space.

 Fornax AI helps startup founders improve their pitch decks with detailed feedback using ChatGPT for content and visual enhancements.
 They also offer white-label products for pitch deck ratings, supporting digital product development.